 Is the insurance company not paying a claim?
 It can sometimes feel like your hands are tied when this happens.
 While awaiting a decision, your medical bills accumulate.
 If you’re seriously injured, you may be unable to work, which further could complicate your financial situation.

 Unfortunately, the claims process can be delayed for a number of reasons.
 Of course, one reason the process may be delayed is a lack of information.
 It’s very important that you are prepared before filing a claim.
 Make sure you have all of the necessary documentation and that all paperwork has been completely and accurately filled out.
 A Boynton Beach car accident attorney can ensure you have all the necessary paperwork completed properly.

 In some cases, information may be lost in some cases due to human error.
 In others, the case simply may be complicated.
 Unfortunately, another reason for a delay is that the insurer is trying to avoid paying the claim.
 The insurance adjuster may be looking for holes in the evidence provided or may attempt to manipulate facts in their favor.

 What You Can Do When the Car Insurance Claim Process Is Delayed

-Assembling evidence at the scene of the accident and keeping careful records afterwards may help prevent unnecessary delays.
+Assembling evidence at the scene of the accident and keeping careful records afterward may help prevent unnecessary delays.

 Keep an ongoing journal of communication with the insurance company and anyone else involved, such as your doctor.
-Be sure to assemble all of your documentation (such as receipts, accident report , photographs , medical report) in a folder where it can be easily accessed.
+Be sure to assemble all of your documentation (such as receipts, accident reports, photographs, medical reports) in a folder where it can be easily accessed.